 Another consideration with pharmacovigilance (PV) is political uncertainty as Brexit is finalised.
 There is very little time to prepare for what the pharmaceutical industry will look like post-Brexit and it is likely that it will affect companies and sponsors at a wider business level.
 The EMA is currently working on the assumption that the UK will become a third country and so internal discussions are currently focused on company locations from an economic perspective.
 As we move forward it is vital that the industry carefully monitors output from the EMA to guide their strategy.
 The concerns surrounding Brexit and its impact on the industry mean that it will be all too easy for companies to take their eye off the ball when it comes to ensuring they meet the new pharmacovigilance regulations, so it is vital that departments ensure the necessary changes are made.

 It is expected to be a very challenging time for PV in the EU between now and 2019 and while some of the changes, such as E2B(R3), are clearly defined and can be addressed immediately, others still remain unclear.
 That being said, by 2019 it is likely the pharmacovigilance system within the EU will be much stronger and more robust.

-Quanticate offers fully complaint E2B(R3) safety database hosting and consultation services in response to the recent regulatory updates.
-Speak with a member of our team to find out how we can support your trial.
+Quanticate offers fully complaint E2B(R3) safety database hosting and consultation services in response to the recent regulatory updates as well a full suite of pharmacovigilance services.
+If you have a need for these types of services please Submit a RFI and member of our Business Development team will be in touch with you shortly.